tompazourek/Colourful/README.md

 Also supports computing **correlated color temperature (CCT)** from chromaticity and computing chromaticity from CCT.
 Altough these are just approximations with low precision.

 All of these color spaces (including RGB) have double precision.
-Conversion to `System.Drawing.Color`, which is 8-bit is supported from `RGBColor` through implicit operator to make integration seamless.
+Conversion to `System.Drawing.Color`, which is 8-bit, is supported from `RGBColor` through implicit type-conversion operator to make integration seamless.

 Supports following RGB working spaces: